vkhangstack/vkhangstack/README.md

   <img align="center" src="https://github-readme-stats.vercel.app/api/?username=vkhangstack&theme=dracula" />

-     If you owe the bank $100 that's your problem.
-If you owe the bank $100 million, that's the bank's problem. - J. Paul Getty
+     What the caterpillar calls the end of the world, the master calls a butterfly. - Richard Bach